Why Do Gaming Laptops Look So Bad?

 Moreover, they can make your laptop look tacky and unprofessional.
 Taking such a flashy laptop for a presentation in your office could make you look like you have the wrong priorities.

-4. Gaming Laptops Need Extra Space for Their High-End CPU and GPU
+4. They Need Extra Space for Their High-End CPU and GPU

 Now that I covered the external, intentional reasons, it’s time to explore the internal and unintentional reasons that make the manufacturers have no choice but to create heavy and thick laptops.

-A common complaint about gaming laptops is the fact that they are too big and bulky, which makes them look ugly and old.
+A common complaint about gaming laptops is that they are too big and bulky, making them look ugly and old.

-You may have the latest gaming laptop, but the appearance makes you look like you’re stuck with a version from years ago.
+You may have the latest gaming laptop, but the appearance makes you look stuck with a version from years ago.
 Another problem is that this size makes them inconvenient and not portable.

-However, there aren’t many manufacturers that can do this in this case because they need the extra space for several reasons.
+However, few manufacturers can do this in this case because they need the extra space for several reasons.

-Gaming laptops are advanced in many ways; for instance, they have additional processing power and a dedicated graphics card.
+Gaming laptops are advanced in many ways.
+They have additional processing power and a dedicated graphics card.

-Both of these features require more space because the CPU and GPU are bigger than on a standard laptop.
+These features require more space because the CPU and GPU are bigger than a standard laptop.

-The CPU on a regular laptop has fewer cores than the one on a gaming laptop.
+The CPU on a regular laptop has fewer cores than a gaming laptop.

 Moreover, in a standard laptop, the graphics card is typically integrated into the CPU, which saves even more space.